Get money-saving tips in your inbox.

 5 mins

-The more you know about how car insurance works – and the discounts you may be entitled to receive – the more you'll be able to reduce your premium.
-Here are 15 ways that may help you get a lower car insurance rate:
+The more you understand about how car insurance works and the discounts you may be eligible for, the more you will likely be able to reduce your premium.

-1. Insure all your cars on the same policy
+1. Insure multiple cars on one policy

 Most car insurance companies offer a multi-vehicle discount to customers who insure more than one car on the same policy.
-That discount can bring you savings typically in the range of 10% to 20%.
+That discount can bring you savings typically in the range of 8% to 25%.

 2. Bundle your auto and home insurance policies